-It is the goal of the process I suggest to support student writers in the choices they make when they are asked to make the choices while drafting and revising is the kind of process that will produce versatile, thoughtful writers.
+It is the goal of the process I suggest that instructors should support student writers in the choices they make when they are asked to make organizational choices while drafting and revising is the kind of process that will produce versatile, thoughtful writers.
 This is not a "formula," but a process by which students can gain insight into a text and arrive at their own unique topics, ideas, organization of an essay, and foster critical and creative thinking.
 The creativity comes from what ideas (e.g., values, assumptions, claims) they indidvidually arrive at while organizing the information and their ideas so that the two coincide and create dissuable topics.
 The organization process I offer is a stratagy designed to encourage the discovery and thinking process.
 It includes open classroom discussion of ideas and interpretations of text and the meanings authors offer.
 This occurs in group assignments as well, allowing students to reflect upon the way others interpret the author and how others view the evidence.
 While "facts" need to be considered, they should not be simply gathered without interpretation and being subjected to the individual student's thoughts, ideas, and creativeness.

-Each student writer should decide what she will write based upon her individual intentions, expressed in the form of a creatively conceived theme, not by answering a question posed by an instructor.
+Each student writer should decide what she will write based upon her individual intentions, expressed in the form of a creatively conceived, thoughtful and precise theme, not by answering a question posed by an instructor.
 Using the process and modifying it for each text, prompt, and subject, students can develop a repertoire of strategies for dealing effectively with different writing tasks.
 In my class, they see that the text makes a difference.
 They learn to make their own choices based upon genre, content, structure, organization and rhetorical style.
 Each text and prompt may call for different choices and if students do not know they are fee to creatively make those choices, they become inadequate writers.

 The strategic process I teach allows the student to pass the five-paragraph essay and the Schaffer formulaic approach learned in high school.
 Most of my first-year students remembered and initially stick with what they were taught: five-paragraph or Schaffer (four-paragraph) but do not know that, once these formulas are known, they must move past those methods, use their creativity and intelligence, and create their own unique structures of both essay and paragraph.
 It seems that most high school teachers may not ensure their students "get" this important message: once those mthods are learned, move on and be creative.